Travel

 STAY in Oxnard

 Looking for a relaxing beachfront vacation without crowds of people?
 Stay in Oxnard—it’s one of Southern California's best kept secrets.
-I’ve been driving past Oxnard my whole life, having no idea there were pristine beaches lined with sand dunes, miles of bike and walking paths, fun-filled parks, and farm stands selling local produce just minutes off the freeway.
+I drove past Oxnard for decades, having no idea there were pristine beaches lined with sand dunes, miles of bike and walking paths, fun-filled parks, and farm stands selling local produce just minutes off the freeway.
 If you only go for the day, be sure to visit Channel Islands Harbor for a peaceful family-friendly kayak tour through Marine Emporium Landing or take a gondola ride through the Harbor’s Seabridge Canals.
 But if you stay overnight (highly recommend), be sure to check out Zachari Dunes on Mandalay Beach—the beachfront property is perfect for families.

 Find more tips about visiting Oxnard here.